Senior consulting engineering roles in iOS, Android, and Mac OS X commercial software development.

-I was lead engineer for Lil Bit Media's "Who When Where" iPhone application.
+I was lead iOS engineer for Lil Bit Media's "Who When Where" app.
 "Who When Where" social networking utility providing a novel means of organizing contacts.
 Working closely with customer our team designed the user interface for the product and then I implemented and delivered the application.2009: ZaZa Software, Richboro, PA.

 I ported ZaZa's ZaZaChat Alerter desktop help desk application from Windows to Mac OS X. Work was done in Cocoa.

 I also rebranded ZaZa Alerter as Live Help Now.2008-2016: Optek Music Systems, Inc., Reno, NV.